spectrocloud/librarium/packages/docs/content/00-release-notes.md

 # December 24, 2021 - Release 2.2.0

-Palette 2.2.0 is released with our **Edge Clusters** beta version alongside upgraded and enhanced Cluster API support.
+Palette 2.2.0 is released with our beta version of **Edge Clusters** along with upgraded and enhanced Cluster API support.

 The 2.2.0 Palette enhancements are:
 * Palette users can now provision and manage their Kubernetes clusters using edge appliances in addition to usual data centers or cloud environments.
 * Palette 2.2.0 has stepped up to an upgraded Cluster API version for better automation, integration and efficiency.
 * Pack Updates:
-     * We encourage our users to deploy Kubernetes version 1.19.x and above
+     * We recommend our users to deploy Kubernetes version 1.19.x and above for improved stability and compatiblity
-     * vSphere-CSI storage driver support bounded to version 2.3.x
+     * We recommend our users to deploy vSphere CSI storage driver version 2.3.x for enhanced performance

 # November 20, 2021 - Release 2.1.0